 Common causes of acute cough (lasting less than three weeks)

 - Upper respiratory tract infections.
 These are the most common cause of acute coughs.
 They are caused by infection with a germ (virus).
-They almost always get better within a week, without specific treatment.
+They usually start to improve within a week, without specific treatment.
 Symptoms may go on for up to three weeks.

 - Lower respiratory tract infections.
-These are less common; they can lead to more serious lung infections such as bronchitis or pneumonia.
+These are less common and cause lung infections such as bronchitis or pneumonia.
 These conditions may be caused by infection with germs (viruses, bacteria or fungi).

 - Asthma.
-This causes wheeze, breathlessness and cough at night, in cold air and during exercise.
-An infection with a germ can make symptoms of asthma much worse.
+This causes wheeze, breathlessness and cough which tends to be worse at night, in cold air and during exercise.
+An infection with a virus can make symptoms of asthma much worse.
 This is called an exacerbation of asthma.

 - Irritants - smoke or chemical fumes that you breathe in may irritate the airways.